 Leonardo DiCaprio’s Cobb heads up a shady crew of espionage specialists, expert in delving into people’s dreams and stealing secrets from their subconscious - a known threat and useful resource in the world of high-end global business, apparently.
 Operating outside of the law and separated from his young family because of past sins, a dangerous new assignment finally offers Cobb a chance of redemption.
 Rather than extracting an idea from a person’s head, can his team implant one instead?

 Selling such a loftily high concept means downloading an awful amount of exposition as economically as possible.
-Luckily Ellen Page’s thickly named Ariadne is team newbie and her introduction to Cobb’s methods is the red pill that leads us in.
+Luckily Elliot Page’s thickly named Ariadne is team newbie and her introduction to Cobb’s methods is the red pill that leads us in.
 It’s not at first clear that the screenplay will pull it off as the exposition comes thick and fast and Page, indeed everyone, always has a lot of ground to cover.
 Still, despite one mistimed gear change, it’s a resounding success, at least over the first viewing.
 Nolan never talks down to the audience and he trusts you to think through what’s happening in the world he creates; he expects you to keep up.

 He’s aided by a uniformly superb cast.
-The diminutive Page holds her own, Joseph Gordon-Levitt is as chiaroscuro as the set designs and Tom Hardy again swells beyond his character’s moldings.
+The diminutive Page holds his own, Joseph Gordon-Levitt is as chiaroscuro as the set designs and Tom Hardy again swells beyond his character’s moldings.
 Ken Watanabe brings gravitas and Cillian Murphy invests Cobb’s target with a guarded humanity.
 And a long AWOL Tom Berenger gives it a whirl, too.

 DiCaprio has to carry the film down its spirals of reality and subconsciousness.
 How many people he takes with him may depend a lot on whether he still divides an audience with a performance, however hard he strives to hurdle the Hollywood hooey.
 Here he’s solid, convincing enough, leading us and Marion Cotillard as his wife to the romantic heart of the matter and a superlative, masterfully layered third act.